emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. * Are there media discovery tools like recommendations based on what people watch, collections, sorting, AI, etc?
 1. * Does the site have any 4K content?

-**Note** - We will likely add categories for mobile optimization, cross platform watchlist sync, & more in the future.
+**Note** - We will likely add categories for mobile optimization, cross platform watch list sync, & more in the future.
+It requires 18 for a star now, but that may also increase in the future.

 ✔️= 2 points
 ⚠️= 1 point